 4. For Easing Joint Pain

-If you feel that your bones are eventually getting weaker since the time you have hit the perimenopause phase, then you may blame the fluctuating hormones (estrogen and progesterone) for the same.
+If you feel that your bones are eventually getting weaker after you have hit your 40s, then you may blame the fluctuating hormones (estrogen and progesterone) for the same.
 Swelling of the areas surrounding the joints, stiffness, and aches are some of the commonest signs of joint pains triggered due to menopause.

 5. For Lessening Heavy Bleeding

-So, if you are one of those who often encounter heavy bleeding during the perimenopause phase, then having ginger will help in lessening your bleeding to a greater extent.
-This usage of ginger comes from the anti-inflammatory property of the herb.
+So, if you are one of those who often encounter heavy bleeding during the perimenopause phase, then having ginger will help lessen your bleeding to a greater extent.
+This usage of ginger comes from the anti-inflammatory properties of the herb.

 A certain study was conducted on 92 high school girls with heavy menstrual bleeding.
 The aim was to assess the effectiveness of ginger in menstruation.
 It showed that those who took ginger experienced remarkably low blood loss than those who didn’t.

 When your flow is heavy, you will mostly pass bigger clots.
-Ginger is said to have the ability to reduce the number and size of clots and improves blood flow.
+Ginger is said to have the ability to reduce the number and size of clots and improve blood flow.

 Though most of the studies aren’t specific to menopause, however, if you have heavy cycles in the perimenopause phase, you could opt for ginger as an additional remedy.
-However, do not miss out on consulting your doctor for irregular and heavy periods during the time around menopause.
+Do not rely solely on home remedies, though.
+If you experience persistent heavy bleeding in most cycles, talk to your healthcare provider immediately.

 6. For Relief From Nausea